 - You can claim a valid spousal defense

-How Tax Attorneys Can Help You File an Appeal
+How Tax Attorneys Can Help You File a Collection Due Process Appeal

 While you are allowed to represent yourself at an appeal hearing, it is recommended that you hire a tax attorney.
 An attorney will bring a better understanding and knowledge of how to present information and evidence.